sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/info/services/tutoring.md

 ### Comprehensive Learning Support Tutoring

-You can find the tutors for the "Student Help Desk" activity in Department of Statistical Sciences Reading Room, Room G06, Building G, via Regina Elena 295, during the following hours:
+You can find the tutors for the "Student Help Desk" activity in Department of Statistical Sciences Reading Room, Room G06, Building G, via Regina Elena 295, or contact them to schedule a call with them, during the following hours (check back week to week for changes):

 | Day        | 10:00 - 12:00                                     | 13:00 - 18:00                                                     |
 |------------|---------------------------------------------------|-------------------------------------------------------------------|